Swanson homers twice as Braves beat Cardinals 5-2

 TRAINER’S ROOM

 Braves: OF Matt Joyce was placed on the bereavement list following the death of his uncle.
-Manager Brian Snitker says Joyce will miss all three games against St. Louis and return for Tuesday’s home game against Washington.
+Snitker says Joyce will miss all three games against St. Louis and return for Tuesday’s home game against Washington.
 RHP Kyle Wright was recalled from Triple-A Gwinnett.

 Cardinals: RHP Ryan Helsley was optioned to Triple-A Memphis.
 OF Lane Thomas remains with the club after being recalled to serve as the team’s 26th man for Game 2 of Wednesday’s split-doubleheader versus Kansas City.